awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether ACM certificates in your account are marked for expiration within 30 days\.
 It checks both imported certificates and certificates provided by AWS Certificate Manager\.

 ACM can automatically renew certificates that use DNS validation\.
 For certificates that use email validation, you must respond to a domain validation email\.
-ACM also does not automatically renew certificates that you import\.
+ACM does not automatically renew certificates that you import\.
 You must renew imported certificates manually\.

 For more information about managed renewal for ACM certificates, see [Managed renewal for ACM certificates](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) in the *AWS Certificate Manager User Guide*\.